mhmahmood177/mhmahmood177.github.io/docs/_posts/2025-07-28-migrate-grafana-sqlite-postgresql.md

         curl -u admin:admin http://localhost:3000/api/search

         log into grafana ui
+        add a dashboard and check it works (can also check the db for activity in the relevant table, and established connections on the            grafana node to postgresql) check logs

+        nice to haves:
-        find a way of doing it programatically check logs
+        find a way of doing it programatically

         ```